Updated on January 16, 2023 by Sarina Tariq

 Type of fabric used for making kimonos

-Usually, a superior silk fabric is used to make the traditional kimonos.
-A habutai silk is a favourite.
-It is a lightweight, shimmering material .
+Usually, superior silk fabric is used to make traditional kimonos.
+A habutai silk is a favorite.
+It is a lightweight, shimmering material.
 Spun silk is also used.

-Colors of the fabric depended on many factors.
-Color combinations were very important in traditional Japanese kimonos – it was mostly dependant on seasons.
-The political class also was one-factor.
+The colors of the fabric depended on many factors.
+Color combinations were very important in traditional Japanese kimonos – it was mostly dependent on seasons.
+The political class also was one factor.
 More on this on the different color combinations used in Kimonos can be read here.

 How are kimonos made?

-Kimonos have a straight line cutting method – almost all the pattern pieces are cut as a straight line.
+Kimonos have a straight-line cutting method – almost all the pattern pieces are cut in a straight line.
 You need about 12 meters of cloth to make a traditional kimono.

 Lot More on Kimonos : www.wafuku.co.uk/kimonoinfo1.htm